juhaku/utoipa/examples/warp-multiple-api-docs/README.md

 # warp-mutliple-api-docs ~ utoipa with utoipa-swagger-ui example

-This is demo `warp` application with multiple api docs to demonstrate splitting apis with `utoipa` and `utoipa-swagger-ui`.
+This is demo `warp` application with multiple API docs to demonstrate splitting APIs with `utoipa` and `utoipa-swagger-ui`.

 Just run command below to run the demo application and browse to `http://localhost:8080/swagger-ui/`.
 ```bash